A Letter to Ludwig Van Beethoven - Challenges of a Genius

 - Your works have been a learning library for other composers riding high on your genius.

-There is much more that I can add to this list.
+There is more to be added to this list.
 Bringing unlimited joy to all ages through your symphonies, sonatas, chamber compositions and choral cantatas may give you some idea of your unlimited contribution to mankind.

 Piano Sonata No. 14 in C-sharp minor "Quasi una fantasia", Op 27 No. 2 - The Moonlight Sonata